 - Closing date

-- Your research should be relevant to Methodology and Statistics for Psychology, and should ideally focus on one of the following topics: 1) Statistical Learning, 2) Methods for (F)MRI Analysis or 3) Applied Psychometrics;
+• Your research should be relevant to Statistics for Psychology, and should ideally focus on one of the following topics: 1) Statistical Learning; 2) Statistical methods for (F)MRI Analysis; or 3) Applied Psychometrics;

-- A PhD in a topic relevant to Methodology and Statistics as well as an excellent research and teaching background;
+• A PhD in a topic relevant to Statistics for Behavioural Sciences or Psychometrics as well as an excellent research and teaching background;

 Terms and conditions

 We offer a 18 months position, with the possibility of tenure thereafter.
 Salary range from € 3,821.- to € 5,943.- gross per month on a full-time basis (pay scale 11 or 12), in accordance with the Collective Labour Agreement for Dutch Universities).

 Leiden University offers an attractive benefits package with additional holiday (8%) and end-of-year bonuses (8.3 %), training and career development.
 Our individual choices model gives you some freedom to assemble your own set of terms and conditions.
 For international spouses we have set up a dual career programme.
 Candidates from outside the Netherlands may be eligible for a substantial tax break.
 More at https://www.universiteitleiden.nl/en/working-at/job-application-procedure-and-employment-conditions.

 Leiden University requires teaching staff to obtain the University Teaching Qualification.
 If the successful applicant does not already possess this qualification or its equivalent, he/ she must be willing to obtain this Qualification within two years.

 Please submit online your application no later than 05/18/2022 via the blue button in our application system.